cado-security/cloudgrep/README.md

 - Directly searching cloud storage, without indexing logs into a SIEM or Log Analysis tool, can be faster and cheaper.
 - There is no need to wait for logs to be ingested, indexed, and made available for searching.
 - It searches files in parallel for speed.
-- If you run this in the same region using an as the S3 bucket using a [VPC endpoint for S3](https://awsmadeeasy.com/blog/aws-s3-vpc-endpoint-transfer-cost-reduction/) you can avoid data transfer costs.
+- If you run this in the same region as the S3 bucket using a [VPC endpoint for S3](https://awsmadeeasy.com/blog/aws-s3-vpc-endpoint-transfer-cost-reduction/) you can avoid data transfer costs.
 Do check first!
 - This may be of use when debugging applications, or investigating a security incident.

 ### Example ###